-Students may be discovering material that hasn't seen the light of day for decades.
-It may be highly interesting and surprising to local audiences.
-Make plans with students to share their findings through a summative task that interprets the history they have uncovered.
+In this inquiry project, students may be discovering material that hasn't seen the light of day in decades, and it may be highly interesting and surprising to local audiences.
+Encourage students to share their findings, perhaps by undertaking their own Unvarnished project.
+Some projects to consider: